InstaZDLL/Besson_Ethan_info1a_164_2023/README.md

 6. [ ] Add functionality to the filter button in `materiel.html`.
 7. [ ] Add a tag table to the editing panel. 🔄
 8. [x] Add functionality to the two remaining buttons in `categorie.html`.
+9. [ ] Restructuring of file names and paths.
+10. [ ] Re-structuring of the sources of the html files and optimization of the code.
+11. [ ] Add protection against SQL injections.
+12. [ ] Separate the different app routes in separate files for a better organization of the code.
+13. [ ] Import automatically the database when the server starts.
+14. [ ] Add a `server-start.py` file and initialize the application package in it.
+15. [ ] Removal of unused fonts in `/fonts` folder.

 ### Definitions :